lytedev/slippi-nix/readme.md

 you likely want to make use of the Slippi Launcher for managing and viewing your replays.

-Note that this does _not_ support auto-updates.
-You should be able to fork this repo and update the versions and hashes in the derivations in `./packages` to handle any updates very easily, though.

-> **TODO**: Show an example of simply overriding the packages attributes' (using `overrideAttrs`) to do this without forking.

 In your flake, you may optionally import the NixOS module for the overclocked adapter and you must import the Home Manager module for the Slippi Launcher.
 You will also need to specify where your Melee ISO is.
 Here is an example: